mutecomm/mute/doc/keyserver-usecase.md

 ### Starting a session: Bob

-On hearing about Alice's new Identity, Bob updataes his local Hashchain copy via `KeyRepository.FetchHashChain()` and then searches it exhaustively for Alice's Identity.
+On hearing about Alice's new Identity, Bob updates his local Hashchain copy via `KeyRepository.FetchHashChain()` and then searches it exhaustively for Alice's Identity.
 On finding the first entry, he then construct a cache of her signature keys and last `UIDIndex`.